jefflund/eoleof/README.md

 Preserve missing newline at end of file
 ---------------------------------------
-Currently this plugin doesn't offer anything to help you here (but it eventually will).
+Currently this plugin doesn't offer anything to help you here.
 However, you can easily fix this by adding the following to your vimrc:

-    set noeol
     set nofixeol

-These options will prevent vim from adding the trailing newline on saving.
+These options will prevent vim from adding the trailing newline on saving if it is missing.
 Normally you want this newline though, so you can also opt to only put it in certain filetypes.
 For example, if I only wanted this behavior in html files, I would add the following to `ftplugin/html.vim`

-    setlocal noeol
+    setlocal nofixeol
-    setnofixeol

-Removing newline from end of file
+Adding/Removing newline from end of file
 ---------------------------------
-Currently this plugin has no way to remove the newline from the end of a file (but it eventually will).
-However, an easy way to do this is with the
+EOLEOF provides three commands to help you manage the newline at the end of files. `EOLEOFAdd` will add in a trailing newline if it is not present.
-following:

-  :!truncate --size=-1 %

-This essentially just removes the final byte from the file.
-Note that this final byte is removed whether or not it is a newline or not!
-Vim will ask you to reload the file.
-Beware that without options to preserve the missing line, Vim will add it back in (as this is usually the behavior you want).
+`EOLEOFRemove` will remove the newline if it is present.
+Finally, `EOLEOFToggle` will toggle the newline.
+All of these functions will give a warning indicating that the file changed so that you know what is going on.